 Depending on whether the house has just been built or not, you may have to wait several weeks or even months (if it still needs to be designed before construction can begin) to move in.
 This isn’t necessarily a bad thing, as even with buying an established property you typically have to wait a set period before settlement.

 What’s more, this set period is doubly positive because it provides you with an extended window to save extra money before settlement occurs.

 Con: Costs aren’t always fixed

 Again, this depends on your builder and how your design decisions factor into construction, but sometimes the cost of building a home doesn’t include what you expected (such as light fittings, driveways and fences).
 Expenses may also add up if you decide to make modifications midway through development.
-In all things, it’s important to ask lots of questions of the builder to ensure you get exactly what you want.
+In all things, it’s important to understand how to choose a good builder, and ask them lots of questions to ensure you get exactly what you want.

 Waterford is an exciting new development set to become one of the most enviable suburbs in Chisholm, East Maitland.
 Enjoy the natural beauty and spacious surrounds with all the convenience of stylish village living.

 Live in your dream home.